gkz/LiveScript/README.md

 ## Principles
 - Do whatever I want.
 - Haskell is awesome.
-- Compiling to easy to understand JavaScript is less of a priority.
+- Compiling to easy to understand JavaScript is less of a priority if it gets in the way of cool features.

-## Differences
+## Changes
 ###0.1.0
 - Renamed everything from Coco and Coke to LiveScript and Slake (have not done file extensions yet).
-Rational: I want to use both Coco and this on my system.
+Rationale: I want to use both Coco and this on my system.
 In order for there to be minimal confusion for me, I have renamed this project.
-Rational for names chosen: LiveScript was the name of JavaScript before it was named JavaScript - thus it seemed like an appropriate name, also few if any other project are named LiveScript.
+Rationale for names chosen: LiveScript was the name of JavaScript before it was named JavaScript - thus it seemed like an appropriate name, also few if any other project are named LiveScript.
 Slake becuase lake was taken and lsake sounds bad.